MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. Go to your provider solution.

     1. Verify that the Provider Definition Logic Definition reference component you created was added.
-If it wasn't added, select **Add Existing** and add the component you just created.
+If it wasn't added, select **Add Existing** and add the component you created.

 ## Share your providers